Delhi violence: AAP govt to bear medical costs of affected, announces ex-gratia

 The Delhi government has also started sending food supplies in curfew-affected areas, he said.

-- Rs 5 lakh to the kin of minors who died.
+- Rs 5 lakh to family members of minors who have died

-- Rs 5 lakh to those incapitated
+- Rs 5 lakh to those who have been permanently disabled

-- Rs 3 lakh to those orphaned
+- Rs 3 lakh to those who have been orphaned

-- Rs 5 lakh for burnt houses
+- Rs 5 lakh if someone's house is completely burnt down

+- Rs 1 lakh to tenant and Rs 4 lakh to house owner

-- Rs 2.5 lakh for houses that were substantially but not fully burnt down
+- Rs 2.5 lakh to those whose house has sustained substantial damage but not burnt down completely